On Termination of Polynomial Programs with Equality Conditions: Introduction

-The basic idea of our approach is as follows: Given an MPP $P$ with $\ell$ paths, for any input $\bx \in \mathbb{R}^d$, if at the first iteration $\bx$ satisfies the loop guard, then one of the paths in the loop body will be nondeterministically selected and the corresponding assignment will be used to update the value of $\bx$, which results in $\ell$ possible values of $\bx$; afterwards, the above procedure is repeated until the guard does not hold any more.
+In this article, we answer the question affirmatively: we show that the termination problem of MPPs with equality guards is decidable.
+To the best of our knowledge, this family of (multi-path) polynomial programs should be the largest one with a decidable termination problem so far: any extension of it by allowing inequalities or inequations ($\neq$) in the guards may render the termination problem undecidable.
+Note that program termination with inequality conditions is hard to decide even for simple linear loops, since it is equivalent to the Skolem's problem \cite{OW15} that remains open.
+The key idea of our approach is as follows: Given an MPP $P$ with $\ell$ paths, for any input $\bx \in \mathbb{R}^d$, if in the first iteration $\bx$ satisfies the loop guard, then one of the paths in the loop body will be nondeterministically selected and the corresponding assignment will be used to update the value of $\bx$.
+This results in $\ell$ possible values of $\bx$.
+Afterwards, the above procedure is repeated until no guard holds anymore.
 Thus the execution of an MPP on input $\bx \in \mathbb{R}^d$ forms a tree.
-An input $\bx$ is called \emph{non-terminating} if the execution tree on $\bx$ has an infinite path.
-Obviously, each of such paths forms an ascending chain of polynomial ideals, and an input $\bx$ is \emph{non-terminating} iff $\bx$ is in the variety of an ascending chain in the execution tree.
-By using some results of polynomial algebra, we prove that there is a uniform upper bound for these ascending chains.
-This implies the decidability of termination problem of the family of MPPs.
-Similar argument is applicable to polynomial guarded commands in which all test guards are polynomial equations.
+An input $\bx$ is \emph{non-terminating} if the execution tree on $\bx$ has an infinite path.
+From an algebraic perspective, each of such paths forms an ascending chain of polynomial ideals, and an input $\bx$ is non-terminating iff $\bx$ is in the variety of the ascending chain.
+This can be determined in finitely many steps due to Hilbert's basis theorem \cite{Atiyah1969} guaranteeing that such an ascending chain is always finite.
+The difficulty is that the execution tree may contain infinitely many paths of distinct lengths, whereas a uniform upper bound of them, say $k$, is required.
+We show how to obtain such a bound.
+Thus we only need to symbolically execute the loop at most $k$ steps and check whether the given input is a solution to the ideal formed by some path in the induced finite execution tree.

-\oomit{In addition, as observed in \cite{rodriguez:simple}, the set of polynomials serving as loop invariants has the algebraic structure of an ideal.
-With the assumption of \emph{solvability} on assignments of the MPPs we consider (we will explain \emph{solvability} formally later), Rodr\'{i}guez-Carbonell and Kapur presented an approach for automatically generating all polynomial invariants for solvable MPPs.
-As a by-product, it is easily to extend Rodr\'{i}guez-Carbonell and Kapur's result \cite{rodriguez:simple} by dropping \emph{solvability} assumption using our results. }